SmartMoneySensei/rest-rant-monorepo/README.md

 # Project REST-Rant
-REST-Rant is an app where users can review restaurants.
+REST-Rant is an app where users can review restaurants!

 ### Setup
 First, you'll need a Postgres database to connect to.
 Follow instructions here to setup the database and save credentials for the next step.